‘Ideas Moving Both Ways’: UNM Officially Inks Deal with Osaka Metropolitan University

 University of New Mexico’s (UNM) Anderson School of Management announced its partnership with Osaka Metropolitan University (OMU).

 It recently formalized an agreement with OMU to ensure credit transfers for doctoral students in Osaka’s Future Innovators Development Program.
-UNM News reported the international collaboration strengthens both institutions’ relationships and creates new opportunities for sustained global partnership.
+UNM News reported that the international collaboration strengthens both institutions’ relationships and creates new opportunities for sustained global partnership.

 Through the agreement, doctoral students from Osaka can spend one semester at Anderson.
 They will complete 12 credit hours in the Master of Science in Project Management or Master of Science in Cybersecurity and Business Analytics programs.